Mahamed-Belkheir/haykal/README.md

 # Haykal
-Haykal is a project scaffolding and code generation tool, made for creating projects with a loose coupling structure and to automate generation of boilerplate code.
+Haykal is a typescript MVC framework, originally designed for generating web application backends, it is flexible enough to work with any project.
+Haykal generates a loosely coupled project, and is able to generate component templates.

 Haykal uses Express and Objection/Knex by default, but it's decoupled and can be replaced by other equivalent libraries and frameworks.